Runes

 The overall process is:

-In order to spend(transfer/burn) tokens, the user just spends the corresponding tx output, but the spending details are encoded into the Runestone
+In order to spend(transfer/burn) tokens, the user just spends the corresponding tx output, but the spending details are encoded into the structure in a OP_RETURN

 output.